ridewithgps/developers/README.md

-# Developing against the Ride With GPS API
+# Developing against the Ride with GPS API

-Welcome to the Ride With GPS API documentation for developers.
+Welcome to the Ride with GPS API documentation for developers.

 Do not hesitate to contact [developers@ridewithgps.com](mailto:developers@ridewithgps.com) with any question